Rumpunzel/rpg-thingy/playing-the-game/assets/index.md

 > Why use Gear?
 >
 > You can play Gauntlet Forge without gear entirely, as assets are an already useful abstractions.
 If you use gear, you should use them for the purpose for which I designed them:
-> - To add meaningful choices to conflicts
+> - To add meaningful choices to gauntlets
 > - Because I think they're neat
 >
-> So if, for example, your game does not have a lot of Fight conflicts, gear adds little meaningful choice and may be neglected.
+> So if, for example, your game does not have a lot of Fight gauntlets, gear adds little meaningful choice and may be neglected.
 Or simply use them cause you think they're neat.